EdiTep/Node-Red-Control-Proxon-E3DC/README.md

 ## Installation, requirements
 1. Raspberry Pi is required as host for the other requirement
+2. Install an MQTT Broker (i used Mosquitto)
-3. Install Node-Red with Dashboard and MQTT Broker
+3. Install Node-Red with Dashboard
-4. RSCP to MQTT Dashboard v1.0
+4. Install RSCP to MQTT Dashboard v1.0
    - Download on Github here: https://github.com/pvtom/rscp2mqtt-dashboard
 5. Configure ShellyPlus1 and integrate it into the network, so you can use it via MQTT
-6. Connect the Shelly
+6. Connect the switching input of the Shelly to X13 1 + 2

 ## Node-Red Flow
 The flow is available as a JSON file in the project and can be downloaded or the JSON code can be copied

+## Documentation to set the T300 Parameters
+A PDF-File with the Docu with screenshots is also available here in the project